Tentative Schedule of Events

 (https://crwda.org/monument-at-utah-state-capitol/).

-5:30 pm Watch a short film about the Transcontinetal Railroad.
+3:30 pm Watch a short film about the Transcontinental Railroad.

-Make arrangements to spend the night in Salt Lake City, UT or Evanston, WY.
+Make arrangements to spend the night in Salt Lake City, UT, Evanston, WY or Rock Springs, WY.

 Friday, August 29